 Your data is stored safely and securely on our Practice Management System and is used solely for us to get in touch with you with regard to your pet’s health and well-being or if we are running any initiatives we think may be of interest to you.
 Your pet’s clinical history is confidential and will only be shared with third parties with your permission should your pet require external services or support.

 Can I access my records?

-The Data Protection Act 1998 gives anyone the right to be informed about any personal data relating to themselves on payment of an administration charge.
+The new General Data Protection Regulations (GDPR) gives anyone the right to be informed about any personal data relating to themselves on payment of an administration charge.
 On request, you are entitled to copies of your pet’s clinical records.
 Radiographs taken on site remain the property of 387 Vets as x-ray fees relate to interpretation only.

 How do I make a complaint?